Leigh Brackett: Fiction writer

 Brackett first published in her mid-20s; the science fiction story "Martian Quest" appeared in the February 1940 issue of Astounding Science Fiction.
-Her earliest years as a writer (1940–42) were her most productive.
+Her earliest years as a writer (1940–1942) were her most productive.
 Some of her stories have social themes, such as "The Citadel of Lost Ships" (1943), which considers the effects on alien cultures of Earth's expanding trade empire.
 At the time, she was an active member of the Los Angeles Science Fantasy Society (LASFS), and participated in local science fiction fandom by contributing to the second issue of Pogo's STF-ETTE, an all-female science fiction fanzine (probably the first such).

 Brackett's first novel, No Good from a Corpse (1944), was a hard-boiled mystery novel in the tradition of Raymond Chandler.
 The book led to her first big screenwriting assignment.
 After this, Brackett's science fiction stories became more ambitious.
 Shadow Over Mars (1944) was her first novel-length story; though rough-edged, it marked the beginning of a new style influenced by the characterization of the 1940s detective story and film noir.
 It won a Retro Hugo for best novel in 2020.

 Planet Stories published the novella "Lorelei of the Red Mist", in which the protagonist is a thief named Hugh Starke.
-Brackett finished the first half before turning it over to her close friend Bradbury, so that she could leave to work on the screenplay of The Big Sleep.
+Brackett finished the first half before turning it over to her close friend Ray Bradbury, so that she could leave to work on the screenplay of The Big Sleep.

 Brackett returned to science fiction writing in 1948 after her movie work.
 Between 1948 and 1951, she produced a series of science fiction adventure stories that were longer than her previous work, including classic representations of her planetary settings as "The Moon that Vanished" and the novel Sea-Kings of Mars (1949).
 The latter was later published as The Sword of Rhiannon.